Burn treatment, Training And Telemedicine Program

 Empowering medical staffs globally to treat burn cases in their own community

-The Burn Care Training, Treatment and Telemedicine Program (TTT) was developed in response to overwhelming requests for aid from burn victims and medical communities worldwide.
+The Burn Treatment, Training and Telemedicine Program (TTT) was developed in response to overwhelming requests for aid from burn victims and medical communities worldwide.
 The TTT Program is designed to reduce the burn mortality rate in developing nations by training and empowering local medical staff to treat serious burn injuries.
 Program highlights include:

 Transportation for physicians from developing nations to the Grossman Burn Center headquarters in Los Angeles, CA for training and observation;